Why Does It Take the IRS So Long to Approve My Tax Exempt Application?

 But, according to the IRS, your letter might be delayed because you provided incomplete information, or just forgot to pay the fee or paid the wrong fee.
 In other words, the delay could be user error.
 However, in recent years with budget cutbacks at the IRS, delays might be the result of less IRS staff to process your applications.
 A backlog occurs reasonably frequently, not to mention technology failures in recent years.

 But, so many mistakes have been made by organizations who file that the IRS has published the top ten tips for avoiding processing delays.
-The number one tip is "pay the appropriate fee."
+The number one tip is to "pay the appropriate fee."

 Why Is Tax Exemption So Important?

-It allows your donors to claim a tax deduction on their tax returns, exempts your organization from paying federal corporate and income taxes and legitimizes your charity.
+It allows your donors to claim a tax deduction on their tax returns, exempts your organization from paying federal corporate and income taxes, and legitimizes your charity.
 For instance, most foundations will only make grants to 501(c)(3) nonprofits.

 The time it takes to hear from the IRS about your tax-exempt status depends on which form you submitted.